 The agony of choosing the right caliper

 A caliper is a must, because the deviations in the tenths of a millimeter range are to be measured.
 Here, as always, the choice for the right one is not easy.

-- if it can be something better, an analog caliper from Mahr* (I use one) or a professional analog caliper from Mitutoyo*
+- if it can be something better, then an analog caliper from Mitutoyo Mitutoyo vernier calipers (Amazon.com US)*

 Analog calipers are only for those who are able to read nonius or want to learn the oldschool way and show off with it :).

 Digital calipers are easier to read, also here from:

 Whether analogue or digital, the following applies: the more expensive, the more precise.
 So it is quite possible that the cheap caliper from the hardware store is off by +/- 0.2 mm and is therefore actually useless for the calibration of your 3D printer.

 My personal experience with a cheap digital caliper from the hardware store:

 As I used it, I noticed that the movable measuring arm wobbled so much that the measurement inaccuracy was definitely more than 0.2 mm.
 If you experienced such a behavior, it is possible to partially fix it.
 On the side where the locking screw sits, there are two very small screws that can be used to adjust the play of the moving part of the caliper.
 Tighten these so that the moving part can just about move and wobble as little as possible.
 After adjusting the tiny screws, the first problem was solved.
 However, I noticed that the small calipers were completely useless for measuring internal dimensions, since the values displayed are about 0.5 mm offset (measured through a comparison measurement with a more precise caliper).